 Amanda is a tiny village located in the state of Ohio.
 With a population of 672 people and just one neighborhood, Amanda is the 631st largest community in Ohio.
-Amanda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Amanda was built prior to World War II, making it one of the older and more historic villages in the country.

 Amanda real estate is some of the most expensive in Ohio, although Amanda house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Amanda is generally considered to be a blue-collar town.
-48.66% of the Amanda workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Amanda is a blue-collar town, with 48.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Amanda is a village of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Amanda who work in teaching (13.71%), management occupations (9.68%), and business and financial occupations (5.91%).

 Also of interest is that Amanda has more people living here who work in computers and math than 95% of the places in the US.